Configure Receive Message

 1. Select Recipient Number—Select a recipient number.
 This is the VMN configured to receive the SMS sent by your customers.
 This field is mandatory.

-When a keyword expires, the incoming messages with that keyword will not be processed.
+When a keyword expires, the incoming messages with that keyword are not processed.

 📘